ahouhpuc/ahouhpuc.github.io/youth.markdown

 ## Training

+All players must be 8 or older to be eligible for our youth training.

 * The training is on Saturday from 10am to 12am, from 2019 September 9
 * Practices take place at Stade Ouest of Cité Universitaire.
 The entrance is located at André Rivoire avenue.